Customizing the SDK

 Browser

-The Connection Manager is not exposed in the browser.
+The SDK Context's gRPC channel pooling is not effective in the browser.
 Browsers maintain a single HTTP/2 connection per origin and multiplex everything over it; the SDK cannot create or share more.

 Node.js